AnnaVitali/multi_platform_programming_exam/report.md

     - $x_i, y_i$: Coordinates of the polygon's vertices
     - $n$: Number of vertices

-- `get_absolute_moments_of_inertia`: Calculates the absolute moments of inertia of a polygon, which depend on its geometry and position in the plane.
+- `get_absolute_moments_of_inertia`: calculates the absolute moments of inertia of a polygon, which depend on its geometry and position in the plane.
 The formula is:

     $ J_{xi} = \frac{1}{12} \sum_{i=1}^{n} \left( y_i^2 + y_i y_{i+1} + y_{i+1}^2 \right) \left( x_i y_{i+1} - x_{i+1} y_i \right) $